ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

   text(20pt)[
     The first step is very direct forward, we generate all possible combination of the assignments (the candidate clauses).

-    The second step is formulated as a set covering problem, which can be solved by MIP solvers @Achterberg2009.
+    The second step is formulated as a *set covering problem*, which can be solved by mixed integer programming solvers @Achterberg2009.
     $
       min_(gamma, bold(x)) gamma " s.t. " & sum_(i=1)^m gamma^(-Delta rho(c_i)) x_i = 1,\
       & union.big_(i = 1, dots, m\ x_i = 1) J_i = {1, 2, dots, l},  #h(10pt) arrow "valid branching rule"\